 The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.16 is applicable to Fortran.
 Fortran provides bit manipulation through intrinsic procedures that operate on integer variables.
 Specifically, both shifts that replicate the left-most bit and shifts that do not are provided as intrinsic procedures with integer operands.

-6.16.2 Guidance to language users
+6.16.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.16.5

-Separate integer variables into those on which bit operations are performed and those on which integer arithmetic is performed.

 Do not use shift intrinsics where integer multiplication or division is intended.

 6.17 Choice of clear names [NAI]